 Traffic Share – how much traffic comes from each country out of the total desktop traffic reaching the site you're currently analyzing.

 Change Column – growth in desktop traffic compared to the previous month.
-This can indicate recent activity of your competitors in these markets, or growth in interests by the audience in that market.
+This can indicate the recent activity of your competitors in these markets or growth in interests by the audience in that market.

 Engagement Rate per country:

-All of these statistics will show you not only where your competitors are getting their traffic from, but also how engaged these visitors are – indicating things like the quality of traffic reaching the site from each market.
-In the screenshot above you can see an example for two markets, the UK and India, that are sending traffic to Amazon.com.
+These statistics will show you where your competitors are getting their traffic from and how engaged these visitors are – indicating things like the quality of traffic reaching the site from each market.
+In the screenshot above, you can see an example for two markets, the UK and India, that send traffic to Amazon.com.
 While the traffic share in the UK is bigger, the engagement of users coming from India is better.

-By researching several competitors – direct and indirect – you can gather enough information to make a more accurate decision when it comes to new market expansions.
-You can understand the growth potential in that market, and how engaged that audience is with similar products or services as the ones you're offering.
+By researching several competitors – direct and indirect – you can gather enough information to make a more accurate decision regarding new market expansions.
+You can understand the growth potential in that market, and how engaged that audience is with similar products or services like the ones you're offering.

 To learn more about Audience geography, check out our blog post, "How to Use Audience Geography to Up Your Marketing. "